 5. Keep Calm under Pressure: During busy service periods, keep calm and deal proficiently with any issues that may come up.

 In summary, being a sous chef is challenging but rewarding.
-The Chef needs to possess technical skills, leadership qualities, and passion for the culinary art.
+The Chef needs to possess technical skills, leadership qualities, and a passion for the culinary art.
 By understanding your responsibilities, acquiring your skills, and striving for excellence in all that you do, you will be well on your way to a successful career as a sous chef.